 One of these resources involves using translation plugins.
 These plugins allow you to track project status, connect your site content seamlessly to the subject matter experts and language experts working on your content, send and approve quotes, and review and publish translated content in the dashboard plugin.

 Translating your website can open up many new possibilities for your business.
 There will be obstacles, but you can resolve them with a little planning and preparation.
 We have experience translating content in several languages, including English, Spanish, and Mandarin.
-Please contact us at GMR Transcription if you have any further questions or require website translation services.
+Please contact us at GMR Transcription Services, Inc. if you have any further questions or require website translation services.